Mina-Rezaei/customer-churn-prediction/README.md

 ### Neural Network Findings
 1. The TensorFlow Neural Network model provided comparable performance to the improved XGBoost model with potentially better ability to capture complex patterns.
 2. The MLPClassifier offers a simpler neural network implementation with reasonable performance (74% recall).
+3. The PyTorch implementation provides GPU acceleration and efficient data loading with comparable performance to other neural network approaches.
-3. Neural networks provide additional techniques for handling imbalanced data, including SMOTETomek and class weights.
+4. Neural networks provide additional techniques for handling imbalanced data, including SMOTETomek and class weights.
-4. All advanced models significantly outperformed the baseline in terms of recall for the minority class.
+5. All advanced models significantly outperformed the baseline in terms of recall for the minority class.

 ## Top Factors Influencing Churn
 - Contract type: Month-to-month contracts have higher churn rates
 - Tenure: Newer customers are more likely to churn